 Q: How can you ensure every student has access to a Chromebook?

 We have worked hard to ensure that parents are offered the best possible price as we recognise that this is a significant financial commitment.
 By taking part in the scheme, we can offer our students access to purchase an appropriate device for learning, with a saving of £236 compared to the current retail price.

 We are offering parents the opportunity to purchase the device upfront or on a low-cost monthly scheme (£11 a month) with 0% interest over two years.
 Free School Meal students have an opportunity to sign up to a repayment plan at a reduced price.
 We do not want any student to be at a disadvantage because of financial hardship, especially in the current climate, so please contact firstname.lastname@example.org to speak to us in confidence.
 Full details of our payment plan can be found in the Parent Pack below.

 If you wish to opt out of the scheme, your child will need to collect a Chromebook from our ‘Chromebook Crèche’ in the library each morning before form and return it at the end of the school day.
 This will ensure all students are equally equipped for the duration of the school day.

 A full range of additional questions can be found in the example 2021 Parent Pack below.

-Students starting at The Priory School will receive a ‘Blended Learning Parent Pack’ alongside the other transition information.
+Students in Year 9 at The Priory School will receive a ‘Blended Learning Parent Pack’.
 This pack contains everything you need to know about the Chromebook Scheme and instructions on how to sign up.

 After reviewing the booklet, please visit www.priorysch.uk/chromebooks to accept the Chromebook Blended Learning contract and make your choice of payment scheme.